santukis/cleanArchitecture/README.md

 # cleanArchitecture
-This is a Sample project for implementing clean Architecture with Android jetpack libraries
+This is a Sample project for implementing clean Architecture with Android jetpack libraries.
+Data collected from Rijksmuseum api https://www.rijksmuseum.nl/en/research/conduct-research/data

 Some screen captures to show the app functions